5dropar/BackEnd/README.md

-# BackEnd
+# The image database

-## A step by step series to get started adding to the image database!
+## A step by step series to join TID!

 # Prerequisites
 You will need to have Node.js on your machine and this document will assume that you have yarn (npm should be ok too).
 To install yarn do: